- Back to Home »

 Saudi Moroor begins tracking violations for cars parked this way, even in front of your home

-Any vehicle parked in this manner will be subject to monitoring by the Saudi Arabian General Traffic Department (Moroor).
-The decision will also be enforced if the car is parked in front of the owner's house with fully tinted windows, according to the authority.
+The Saudi Arabian General Traffic Department (Moroor) will monitor vehicles parked in this manner.
+The authority will also enforce the decision if the car parks in front of the owner's house with fully tinted windows.
 Most Viewed: Jawazat introduced new e-services in Absher platform

-This decision has already been communicated to everyone and implemented everywhere, so it's clear that this is an important factor in contributing to traffic accidents.
+This decision has already been communicated to everyone and implemented everywhere, so it's clear that the decision is an important factor in contributing to traffic accidents.
 The General Traffic Department prioritizes the lives of its citizens and residents above anything else.
-This is in accordance with the decisions made by the appropriate authorities.
+This action is in accordance with the decisions made by the appropriate authorities.

-The Saudi General Traffic Department implemented new regulations in an effort to decrease the number of traffic accidents, which have been on the rise recently.
+The Saudi General Traffic Department implemented new regulations to decrease the number of traffic accidents, which have been on the rise recently.

 The failure to properly shade the windows is among the most severe violations that the government has verified.
 In addition to establishing the legal tint percentage, it has been verified that the objective of totally banning tinting is to prevent drivers from seeing properly.

-Additionally, it verified that numerous accidents, particularly in the evening, occur due to this tinting.
+Furthermore, it confirmed that this tinting leads to numerous accidents, especially during the evening hours.
 It also proved that traffic officials will issue a ticket for any vehicle they see on the road, regardless of where it is registered.
 Read: New family law regulations comes into effect in Saudi Arabia

 We found out about the new traffic violation that the General Traffic Department announced, but we also learned that tinting cars is allowed up to a certain percentage.

 According to the traffic department, it must not exceed more than 30% of the total glass percentage, and it needs to be clear so light can pass through, so you can see clearly.
-We also learned that tinting the front window is a bad idea because it causes a lot of accidents.
+We also learned that tinting the front window is a bad idea because it causes many accidents.

 In addition, the traffic department clarified that violations of these laws can result in fines ranging from 500 to 900 Saudi Riyals, with the exact amount depending on the severity of the violation; repeat offenders face imprisonment as a penalty; thus, it is essential that all drivers have an understanding of all traffic laws to avoid financial penalties.
 Recommend: New amendments of Saudi Labor Law comes into effect